NovaLynxie/AlterraTech/README.md

 # AlterraTech
+THIS REPOSITORY IS NO LONGER BEING MAINTAINED!
+ANY FILES OR CODE WILL BE OUTDATED!

 AlterraTech Main Database Repository.
 This is for ALL data to be used for faction usage.
 DO NOT TAKE ANY DATA AND USE IT AS YOUR OWN UNDER ANY CIRCUMSTANCES.